mgmetro4/docker/README.md

 ## Commands

-- `docker ps`: show both currently running and stopped containers.
-If you run under a Swarm node, it will only show containers running on that node.

 - `docker info`: display general Docker and container information.

 - ` docker run -dt <image> sleep infinity`: create a new container of the image and run sleep command to keep it running in the background.